katienreed/weather-underground-api/README.md

 # movableInk

 This is a sample assignment to utilize the Weather Underground API.
+Movable Ink(www.movableink.com) presented this as a programming challenge during their interview process.